borea17/efficient_rl/README.md

 state 220*).
 Being at the same location but with a different *passenger location* or *destination location* the agent will not be able to predict the outcome of action *North*.
-It will take the agent at least 3000 (*|S| &middot; |A|*) steps until it has fully learned the 5x5 taxi transition dynamics.
+It will take the agent at least 3000 (*|S| &middot; |A|*) steps until it has fully learned the 5x5 Taxi transition dynamics.
 Furthermore, the learned transition and reward dynamics are rather difficult to interpret.
 To address this shortcoming, the agent needs a different